Welding Cost per Inch: Prices by Metal and Method (2026)

 Inquire about minimum charges for small projects and how costs per inch are calculated, as prices can vary significantly.

-Don’t forget to ask about additional costs for consumables, like filler metals and shielding gas, which may add around 10% to your total.
+Ask about additional costs for consumables like filler metals and shielding gas.
+These typically add around 10% to your total.

 Frequently Asked Questions